 - October 26, 2019 – The Tree Huggers

 Other Activities in the Area

 The Squamish Farmers Market is definitely worth checking out if you find yourself in Squamish on a Saturday.
 Great activities to combine with a visit to the market include trips to nearby parks like Porteau Cove on the water, Shannon Falls and its beautiful waterfall, rugged Stawamus Chief and picturesque Alice Lake.
 All of these are beautiful and perfect places for a stroll, hike and/or picnic.

 Tourist attractions in the area also include Britannia Mine (a historic copper mine museum), the Sea to Sky Gondola (for sightseeing and rides up the mountain) and the West Coast Railway Heritage Park (with its historic trains and artifacts).

 Squamish is also a convenient place for a rest break on the way to and from the resort town of Whistler and Vancouver.

-For more information on the market, see the Squamish Farmers Market website.
+To learn more about the market, see the Squamish Farmers Market website.

-Also in Squamish, and separate from the regular Saturday Farmers Market, once-a-month street markets take place on Cleveland Avenue between 12 pm and 6 pm (although 2021 details are to be confirmed).
+Also in Squamish, and separate from the regular Saturday Farmers Market, once-a-month street markets take place on Cleveland Avenue between 12 pm and 6 pm.
 Click Squamish Street Market for details.